by Tim Fox – 18 October 2021

 Bayite Ferro Rods 1/2″ X 5” XL Survival Fire Starter Drilled Flint Steel Ferrocerium Rod with Toggle: Simplest Option

-These bayite Ferro rods are your best bet if you’re looking for the most straightforward solution, as this comes with simply a pair of the Ferro rods themselves without any of the extra bells and whistles (other than a lanyard hole).
+These Bayite Ferro rods are your best bet if you’re looking for the most straightforward solution, as this comes with a pair of the Ferro rods themselves without any of the extra bells and whistles (other than a lanyard hole).
 This is an excellent choice if you already have a striker or a steel knife and just want to purchase some reliable Ferro rods.

 Keep in mind that these Ferro rods are not equipped with a handle, so they are less comfortable to use and may slip from your hand more easily if you aren’t careful.
-Thankfully, they have a lanyard hole along the side, so you can simply carry them around your neck to ensure they won’t get misplaced.
+Thankfully, they have a lanyard hole along the side, so you can carry them around your neck to ensure they won’t get misplaced.

 The pair of Ferro rods weighs 3.52 ounces in total and can create a spark at 5,500 degrees Fahrenheit.
-Each of these Ferro rods measures just ½” thick and 5″ in length, although you can also find them in other sizes to fit nearly any situation.
+Each of these Ferro rods measures just ½” thick and 5″ in length, although you can also find them in other sizes to fit nearly any survival situation.

 Buying Guide: What to Know Before Purchasing a Ferro Rod